Aegis Boardroom

 They know AI matters.
 Their board mentions it every quarter.
 Their investors ask about it.
 Their competitors are posting about it on LinkedIn.
 The pressure to "have an AI strategy" is real and constant.

 But when they sit down to actually do something about it, they hit a wall.
 Enterprise AI playbooks don't apply to a 30-person company.
-The consultants who specialize in AI deployment charge $300/hour and speak in a language that doesn't map to their reality.
+The consultants who specialize in AI deployment can be expensive and may speak in a language that doesn't map to their reality.
 And the free resources online are either too generic to be useful or too technical to be actionable.

 So they do what most people do when faced with a problem that's important but not urgent: they defer it.
 They buy another tool.
 They assign someone to "look into it."
 They put "AI strategy" on the quarterly planning agenda and then run out of time before they get to it.